* US stocks suffer geopolitical jitters, Asia follows

 Wednesday while the U.S. dollar held firm after a slump on Wall

-Street and tensions over Ukraine instilled a mood of risk
+Street and tensions over Ukraine smothered markets with a mood

 Geopolitical concerns overshadowed upbeat U.S. economic data